adobe-research/DiffusionHandles/README.md

 conda create -n diffusionhandles python=3.9 conda activate diffusionhandles
 ```

-> **Optional Explicit CUDA & PyTorch Installation**
+> **CUDA & PyTorch Installation**
 >
-> If a CUDA version compatible with PyTorch is not installed on your system, install PyTorch with conda to make sure you have a CUDA version that works with PyTorch:
+> If PyTorch and a compatible CUDA runtime are not installed on your system, install PyTorch with conda to make sure you have a CUDA version that works with PyTorch:
 > ```bash
 > conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia
 > ```